hayduker/whipsnake/README.md

 # Whipsake: A Python Subset Interpreter

-Whipsake is a simple interpreter for a subset of the Python programming language, implemented in Rust.
+Whipsake is an interpreter for a subset of the Python programming language, implemented in Rust.
 It features a lexer, a recursive descent parser, and a tree-walking evaluator.
 Once the interpreter is in a good place, I aim to use WebAssembly as a compile target, and to implemented a simple Wasm runtime along with it to act as the stack-based virtual machine that runs the Wasm bytecode.

 ## Features